 Leaders are humans too.
 They also make mistakes.

 “It’s not how hard you work; it’s how smart you work.”

-If you are spending most of your time being busy and not really achieving anything, you are not a good leader.
+If you spend most of your time being busy and not achieving anything, you are not a good leader.

 A leader should be smart enough to lead other people.

 Also, people try to model what their leaders do.